OP-Engineering/link-preview-js/README.md

   </a>
 </div>

+> **READ BEFORE CREATING AN ISSUE**
+>
+> It's more than likely there is nothing wrong with the library for some simple reasons:
+>
+> - It's very simple: fetch html, parse html, look for OpenGraph html tags.
+> - The library will never break unless the entire web all of the sudden decides to break itself (by changing ALL OpenGraph tags ALL AT ONCE)
+> - If the target website you are trying to preview redirects you to a login page **the preview will "fail"**
+> - If the target website does not have OpenGraph tags **the preview will most likely "fail"**
+> - **You cannot preview (read: HTTP get) another web page from YOUR web page.
+This is an intentional security feature of browsers called CORS**
+>
+> If you haven't read this and create an issue "Amazon/Youtube/Instagram/Whatever doesn't work" I will just close the issue

-Allows you to extract information from a HTTP url/link (or parse a HTML string) and retrieve meta information such as title, description, images, videos, etc.
+Allows you to extract information from a HTTP url/link (or parse a HTML string) and retrieve meta information such as title, description, images, videos, etc. via **Facebook OpenGraph** tags.

 ## GOTCHAs